Latest Workout Data

 Q: How do you do it?

-A: We do the swim at a local pool (next to my awesome swim team - The "Brazos Splash"), then drive to my house, bike 4 loops so that I can swing by the house and refuel, then run 9 loops around the neighborhood near the house so that we can also refuel on the run.
+A: We do the swim at a local pool (next to my awesome swim team - The "Brazos Splash"), We swim OPEN WATER AT LAKE BRYAN!
+Then bike to my house, then bike 3 loops around the countryside so that we can swing by the house and refuel, then run 9 loops around the neighborhood near the house so that we can also refuel on the run.

 Q: This sounds easier/harder than a "real" Ironman.
 Is it?

 A: It's just as hard, some say even harder!
-There's no crowds to motivate you, so you have to totally support yourself, and quitting is very tempting when you keep passing your own house multiple times.
-I've done both kinds and sometimes it actually feels harder.
+There's no crowds to motivate you, so you have to totally support yourself, and quitting is very tempting when you keep passing the house multiple times.
+I've done both kinds and sometimes this actually feels harder.
 The toughest year, the temperature stayed between 34 and 44 degrees all day long.
 It is still the coldest Ironman I've ever heard of.
 It was brutal!

 Q: Can I join you?